AnirudhMANIT/E-Commerce-Website-Using--PHP/ReadME.md

 	└──  success.php
 ____________________________________________SETUP_________________________________________________________________________________________
 1.)
 Start the Apache and MySQL modules using the XAMPP controller.
 2.)
-Open the phpMyAdmin and create a database "lifestylestore".
+Open the phpMyAdmin and create a database "store".
 3.)
 Import the store.sql file present in the zip folder.
 4.)
 Open the htdocs folder in the xampp folder.
 Copy paste the folder lifestylestore.
 5.)
 Open the browser (chrome), type localhost/lifestylestore and you should see the index page of the website.